In this post we’ll look what online schooling is and how it has developed today. In it you will discover:

 The global mean cost of sending your child to an international school is around £12,000 per year, which can turn into a very expensive process.
 Online schooling allows students access to a British curriculum at a fraction of this cost.

 They can follow the same programme of study, at their own pace, whilst still enrolling to sit exams, should they wish to do so.
-There are examination centers in 120 countries around the world that students can enroll in prior to their examination date.
+There are examination centres in 120 countries around the world that students can enrol in prior to their examination date.

 Many young people may be travelling either within the U.K. with family.
 They therefore require access to a full, curriculum led education, taught by qualified teachers.

 Schools allow young people to flourish whilst allowing them vital time to build social interactions with their peers.
-For some young people however, there may be barriers which prevent them accessing such education.
+For some young people however, there may be barriers which prevent them accessing a traditional, bricks and mortar education.

-Online schooling is a 21st century answer which allows these people to exceed in education wherever they are, whatever their ability and whatever their need.
+Online schooling is a 21st century solution which allows these people to exceed in education wherever they are, whatever their ability and whatever their need.